mixxxdj/website/content/pages/privacy-policy.md

 ## 2. Main Mixxx Website

 The main website of Mixxx, which can be accessed via the `mixxx.org` domain, does not create or use any user account.
-There are no registration forms, or any similar mechanism.
+The Mixxx main page does not use cookies or similar tracking methods.
 Therefore, no personal information is stored at any moment by Mixxx.